nikomatsakis/rustweek-25-industry/index.md

 ---

-# Why the vision doc?
+# Synthesizing

+Read through the data, identify themes

+---

+# Expected result

+## About Rust

+* "What is Rust's mission?"
+* "What do people value most in Rust?
+When do they choose to use Rust and why?"
+* "What would help Rust to succeed in domain X?"
+* "What would help Rust to succeed in area X?"

+--

+## About how we build Rust

+* "How can we tap into the knowledge, experience, and enthusiasm of a growing Rust userbase to improve Rust?"
+* "How can we make contributing to Rust **joyful?**" well-supported?"

+---

+# What is Rust's *mission*

-## It's time for us to think beyond "adoption"
+It's time for us to think beyond "adoption"

 ---